-Starting from the SEC's approval of AOI and the Property-for-Share Swap, RL Fund Management, Inc. (RFMI or Fund Manager) and RL Property Management, Inc. (RPMI or Property Manager) handled the fund management and property management functions of the Company (see Note 13).
+Starting from the SEC's approval of AOI and the Property-for-Share Swap, RL Fund Management, Inc. (RFMI) and RL Property Management, Inc. (RPMI) handled the fund management and property management functions of the Company (see Note 13).
 The accounting and administrative functions of the Company were being performed by the employees of RLC prior to SEC approval.